-Skills are a vital part our daily lives.
+Skills are a vital part of our daily lives.
 They empower knowledge and makes us resourceful as human beings.
-For some of us, it also means that we can impart those unique knowledge to others and get paid along the way.
+For some of us, it also means that we can impart that unique knowledge to others and get paid along the way.
 Sounds like you?
 Then read on to discover how to make money with Skillshare and potentially build a teaching business online.

 Skillshare at a Glance

 Skillshare is a subscription site that offers online classes for students to pick up new skills in the area of business, technology, creative and lifestyle.
-For $12/month or $96/year, subscribers will get access to more than 1000 classes that are mostly project based which encourages them to implement the skills they learned on to some kind of tasks or activity ideas.
+For $12/month or $96/year, subscribers will get access to more than 1000 classes that are mostly project-based which encourages them to implement the skills they learned on to some kind of tasks or activity ideas.

 Lessons are delivered in small chunk size videos that are easy to digest and watch on mobile or offline mode.
 Meanwhile, members can also become creators and contribute their skills to the community.
-Since its inception in 2010, Skillshare has been used by notable figures such as Guy Kawasaki, Seth Godin and Gary Vaynerchuk to deliver their expertise.
+Since its inception in 2010, Skillshare has been used by notable figures such as Guy Kawasaki, Seth Godin, and Gary Vaynerchuk to deliver their expertise.

 Skillshare Support for Teachers